PNR 8300 class: Delivery and commissioning

+The trains once served the PNR Metro South Commuter line between Tutuban and Alabang and vice versa.
+These were subsequently assigned to Bicol Commuter services.
+As of August 2023, DHL 9002 and 3-car PC 8302 serve Naga–Ligao services, while DHL 9003 and PC 8303 serves the Naga–Sipocot route.

+On October 22, 2024, rains brought by Tropical Storm Trami (local name Kristine), registered were recorded as high as 578.9 mm in just one day. causing the PNR Naga depot to be flooded, affecting INKA DHL 9003, a PNR 8000 class unit, a KiHa 52 rescue train, KiHa 35, KiHa 59 series, a PNR 2500 class and a PNR 5000 class locomotive.
+INKA DHL 9002 was in Legazpi City and not affected by the flood and served the Naga City-Sipocot route..

+On September 17, 2025, 9003 was scheduled to conduct a trial run up to PNR Lupi station.
+However, in the area of Pobalacion, Lupi, a coach of the PNR 8300 unit derailed, resulting in the train becoming stranded.

 Design

 The trains were manufactured by the Indonesian firm Industri Kereta Api, also known as INKA.
 The design were based on the middle coaches of the PNR 8000 class and 8100 class DMUs retaining the same specifications.
 The 8300 class coaches, along with the 8000 and 8100 DMUs are all given the designation K3 while in Indonesia.

 Car body

 The coaches sport a livery of white as the body color, with black in its windows and orange stripes.
 The coaches also bear the Philippine National Railways and the Department of Transportation logos.

 Each car has one roof-mounted air-conditioning units that has a cooling capacity of 36000 kcal.
 In total, there are five air-conditioning units in a five-car train set.

 Interior

 There are three double-leaf sliding doors per side and longitudinal seats are used.
 The interior design is the same as the middle cars of the 8000 and 8100 DMUs.
 The middle coach has a control room where the doors, lighting, and passenger announcements are controlled.
 Each car has closed-circuit television cameras installed.